 - CTP has a great chart on how to Write a Satisfying Paragraph that uses a burger, while Trend uses a deli sandwich for Write a Super Paragraph.
 The other difference is that CTP’s chart has a cute little bear, so Trend might be a better bet for older students.

-- Sandwich Paragraphs from Homeschool Bin uses the same idea for a simple worksheet.
+- Hamburger Paragraphs from Reading Rockets uses the same idea with free downloads.

 Want to do it yourself?
 Just explain to students that their essays need an introduction and conclusion like the bread on a sandwich — things that hold the ideas together and make it a tidy package for the reader.